iotaledger/tips/text/0038-output-types-for-tokenization-and-sc/0038-output-types-for-tokenization-and-sc.md

 ### Additional Transaction Syntactic Validation Rules

 - `Amount` field must fulfill the dust protection requirements.
-- `Native Token Count` must not be greater than `Max Native Token Count Per Output`.
+- `Native Token Count` must not be greater than `Max Native Token Count`.
+- `Native Tokens` must be lexicographically sorted based on `Token ID`.
 - It must hold true that `0` ≤ `Blocks Count` ≤ `8`.
 - <i>Blocks</i> must be sorted in ascending order based on their `Block Type`.
 - Syntactic validation of all present feature blocks must pass.